Flux Tube S-matrix Bootstrap: Resonances

 Given the bounds in figures~\ref{3Dfigure} and~\ref{fig4dboundary} it is natural to ask which S-matrices lie on those boundaries.
 This is particularly relevant in 4D since Lattice MC shows a rich phenomenology, with the presence of a parity odd resonance~\cite{Athenodorou:2010cs,Athenodorou:2017cmw}, dubbed QCD worldsheet axion in the S-matrix approach to the long flux tube~\cite{Dubovsky:2014fma,Dubovsky:2013gi}.

 In $D=3$ we can find the S-matrices at the boundary of figure~\ref{3Dfigure} analytically.
 Given that in this case there is no strong evidence for resonances from the lattice data, we present this analysis in appendix \ref{SPapplication}.
-Let us just mention that at the cusp $S_\text{cusp} = (8i-s)/(8i+s)$.
+Furthermore, ref.~\cite{Dubovsky:2015zey} suggests that indeed the $D=3$ QCD Flux-Tube has no resonances, in appendix~\ref{asa} we discuss how our bounds can be improved if we incorporate this further assumption into the analytic properties of the S-matrix.
+Finally, let us mention that at the cusp of figure~\ref{3Dfigure} $S_\text{cusp} = (8i-s)/(8i+s)$.
 Nicely, this is an important S-matrix, albeit in a different context: it describes the RG flow from the tricritical Ising fixed point to the free fermion theory~\cite{Zamolodchikov:1991vx}.~\footnote{Precisely, $S_\text{Goldstino}=-S_\text{cusp} $, where the overall minus sign could be easily incorporated in the formulas of the main text.}

 Next we turn to $D=4$, where the boundary must be studied numerically.
 Here we find some remarkable surprises.
 A first nice surprise is that the S-matrices which saturate the bound have zeros, which physically correspond to resonances.
 Figure \ref{figaxion} describes the position of these resonances in the anti-symmetric channel as we move along the boundary of figure \ref{fig4dboundary}.
 Depending on whether we are to the right or left of the integrable $\beta_3=0$ point, there is one ($\beta_3<0$) or two zeros there ($\beta_3>0$).
 As we move along the boundary in the region $\beta_3>0$, the sharpest of these resonances passes spot on by the values of the worldsheet axion.
 The two dots correspond to estimates based on $SU(3)$ \cite{Dubovsky:2014fma,Dubovsky:2013gi} and $SU(5)$ \cite{Dubovsky:2015zey} lattice MC simulations \cite{Athenodorou:2010cs}.
 Because of these encouraging numerical coincidences we will denote these two points along the boundary as the $SU(3)$ point and $SU(5)$ point.